 Materials: Usually made of Polyethylene but there are also Thermoformed ABS, inflatable, folding and modular kayaks that fit in this category that are made from a wide array of different materials.

-Recreational or All Around Kayaks are the most common kayaks you will see in almost any given area that features calmer waters.
+Light Recreational Kayaks such as the Sun Dolphin Aruba are the most common kayaks you will see in almost any given area that features calmer waters.
 They are a great kayak to start with for beginners because they offer great initial stability.
 These kayaks don’t just appeal to beginners though, many photographers, casual paddlers and anglers like the feel of these kayaks.
 This stability comes from the kayaks flat to multi chined hull.
 When it comes to Hull design Recreational Kayaks can be all over the map but the design is usually geared towards initial stability.

 Common characteristics of Recreational Kayaks include a wide open cockpit, wider width, and a relatively short length.
 These characteristics make these kayaks easy to maneuver which is great if you are in tighter waterways such as rivers and creeks.
 This however does compensate the kayaks tracking ability as the kayaks nose tends to wobble from side to side with each stroke you take making you have to work harder to keep the kayak in a straighter line.